trcz/av-black-friday/README.md

 As we can see the distribution doesn't fit any particular scheme.
 It is impossible to find any correlation due to lack of continous variables in the set.

+**Categorical variables**
+I will take a look at categorical variables' counts.